DynamicTimeWarping/dtw-python/docs/index.rst

-Welcome to Python port of R's Comprehensive Dynamic Time Warp algorithm package's documentation!
+Welcome to the Comprehensive Dynamic Time Warp package
 ======================================

 .. toctree::